• Winter recipes

 Author: Sandhya Hariharan

-Aloo Methi is an easy Stir fry recipe made with Potatoes, Fresh Fenugreek leaves and Spices.
-Serves well with Roti or Naan bread.
+Aloo Methi is an easy Indian Stir fry recipe made with Potatoes, Fresh Fenugreek leaves and Spices.
+Pairs well with Phulka Roti, Plain Parathas or Vegan Naan bread.

 Ingredients